vanzasetia/preact-card-business-component/README.md

 ## What I learned

-I learn a little bit about Preact.
+I learned a little bit about Preact.

 ### Create Preact components

-I learn to separate HTML code into three Preact components.
+I learned to separate HTML code into three Preact components.

 Preact uses the default HTML attribute which is different from React.
 For example, Preact uses `class` attribute while React uses `className`.
 This makes it easier to copy-paste HTML to Preact.

-I don't use destructuring when passing `props`.
-In this case, I use the following syntax:
+I didn't use destructuring when passing `props`.
+In this case, I used the following syntax:

 ```javascript
 export default function Button(props) {